 If you’ve ever worked a construction job, you understand there are inherent risks working in this industry.
-If you’ve been injured on the job and are now considering returning, this is one of the most significant steps in fully recovering.
+If you’ve been injured in a New York construction accident and are now considering returning, this is one of the most significant steps in fully recovering.
 Failing to return to work when you’re actually ready and able can affect your financial situation as well as your prospects for recovery.
 To make the process as smooth as possible, make sure you avoid these common mistakes upon returning to work after a job injury.

 Don’t Go Until You’re Ready